Our people are the fabric of the INI.

 Culture Matters Here

-We value excellence, integrity, respect, collegiality, interdisciplinarity, and community engagement, all within a diverse and inclusive environment.
+We value excellence, integrity, respect, collegiality, interdisciplinarity, and community engagement, all within an inclusive environment.

 Diverse community of graduate students representing over a dozen countries